vmadhupreetha/fragmentomics/data_analysis/README.md

+This folder contains scripts to visualize and understand the input data (cfDNA fragment coordinates and Enformer predictions) better.
+It has scripts to do dimensionality reduction, train models (like logistic regression) and explore the separability (ability to separate donor- and recipient-derived fragments) of the feature sets used for training the Deep Learning models.

+### Description and purpose of all the scripts in this folder.

 | S.No | Script name | Description of contents | Purpose |
 |------|-------------|-------------------------|---------|
 | 1 | [coverage_plot_script.ipynb](https://github.com/vmadhupreetha/fragmentomics/blob/master/data_analysis/coverage_plot_script.ipynb) | Plot cfDNA fragment coverage (the number of fragments in a particular region) for chromosome 1 | To check whether donor- and recipient-derived fragments have coverage peaks in different regions of the genome (verify hypothesis behind the project) |